Scrutiny

 Scrutiny work programme

-The Corporate Overview and Scrutiny Management Committee agrees the work programme for the scrutiny committees and task and finish groups.
+Each committee is responsible for agreeing their own work programme.
 The items will have been prioritised according to their strategic importance and have been consulted on by the officers, councillors and partners.

 The criteria used to prioritise items can be generalised as follows: